-Social Psychology 11 (MIAFR11) Take this course to learn more about yourself and to better understand relationships.
+Interpersonal and Family Relationships 11 (MIAFR11) formerly known as Social Psychology 11 Take this course to learn more about yourself and to better understand relationships.
 These life skills can benefit both your personal and professional life.
 You will have the opportunity to practice and improve your communication and teambuilding skills; engage with the impact of culture on relationships; explore stress management techniques, and how to build and maintain rewarding relationships in your life.
 Evaluation will be primarily based on participation in class activities, project-based learning opportunities and some tests.
 Please note that students will receive credit for the Ministry of Education designated course, Interpersonal and Family Relationships 11 (MIAFR11).
 Child Development and Caregiving 12 (MCDAC12) Wouldn't it be great to be better prepared to deal with life's challenges?
 Take this course to explore how an individual adapts to different stages of the life cycle.
 The impact of being single or married, a parent or childless, young or old will be explored in addition to gaining practical skills needed to navigate through life.
-Students will learn about pregnancy and the stages of child development from birth to age 12, including participating in a simulation where students are parents to an infant.
+This course is particularly beneficial for aspiring early childhood educators, as it provides a deeper understanding of early childhood development and practical experiences that are critical in nurturing young minds.
+Students will learn about pregnancy and the stages of child development from birth to age 12, including participating in a simulation where students are caregivers to an infant.
 Evaluation will be primarily based on project-based learning opportunities.
 Advanced Placement Psychology 12 (APSY-12)

 English 11 is a prerequisite and Interpersonal and Family Relations 11 (MIAFR111) is strongly recommended.
 Priority will be given to students who have completed English 11 and MIAFR11 with 80% or higher in both courses.
-Not for the faint of heart - this introductory university level course will require students to set aside additional time for assignments, reading, and study.
+Not for the faint of heart - this introductory university level course will require students to set aside additional time for selfstudy.
 Topics include research methods, biological aspects of psychology, perception, learning and memory, cognitive abilities and language, consciousness, emotions, developmental psychology, personality and social behaviour, stress, and psychological disorders and their treatments.
 Evaluation will be based on university level exams and projects.
 Students have the option of writing the AP psychology College Board examination in May for a fee.
 If students are successful in this exam, they might gain credit for first year university psychology should their institute of choice recognize AP exam results for credit.
 TECHNOLOGY STUDIES We Make Stuff!